Updated December 2021 to correct links

 Gluten is simply the protein part of wheat, rye, barley, and other related grains.
 Some people cannot tolerate gluten when it comes in contact with the small intestine.
 This condition is known as celiac disease.
 There is also evidence that a skin disorder called dermatitis herpetiformis is associated with gluten intolerance.
+There are also several forms of non-Celiac gluten intolerance.

 In patients with celiac disease, gluten injures the lining of the small intestine.
 This injury results in weight loss, bloating, diarrhea, gas, abdominal cramps, or vitamin and mineral deficiencies.
 When patients totally eliminate gluten from the diet, the lining of the intestine has a chance to heal.